-You will need to show continuous good cause for not claiming earlier and we must be satisfied that your circumstances during this time were such that any reasonable person of your age and experience would also have failed to claim benefit.
-You have to prove good cause, but we must take account of all the facts of your case.
+You will need to show continuous good cause for not claiming earlier.
+We must be satisfied that any reasonable person of your age and experience would also have failed to claim benefit.
+You have to prove good cause.
+We must take account of all the facts of your case.
 Some examples of when you may have good cause are:

 - you did not immediately claim benefit after leaving hospital;

 - you were ill and had no-one to make a claim on your behalf;